ConsortiumGARR/idem-tutorials/idem-fedops/miscellaneous/HOWTO Integrate a PrivacyIDEA on a SimpleSAMLphp IdP.rst

 Create Administrator
 +++++++++++++++++++++

-The creation of the administrator user for SimpleSAMLphp in the PrivacyIDEA database is done throught a command line in the PrivacyIDEA Virtual Environment:
+The creation of the administrator user for simpleSAMLphp in the PrivacyIDEA database is done throught a command line in the PrivacyIDEA Virtual Environment:

 * ``cd /opt/privacyidea``